pablofs20/UMU-MISP-FL/README.md

   - A normal FL client that uses data from a static dataset file.
 For instance, assuming we have the ToN-IoT partitions in CSV files, create a Flower client able to load the data from the file, preprocess it, create an initial ML model and register against the aggregator.
 To do this, please refer to the `FLClient.py` module code and [Flower official documentation](https://flower.dev/docs/).
-  - Another MISP-FL client (parallel to the previous one) that retrieves the data from its local MISP server.
+  - Another MISP-FL client (similar to the described one) that retrieves the data from its local MISP server.
 This can represent another organization.